Where do campers live?

 Things we know now

 As we prepare for camp in June we will ask families to reflect on good decision-making steps to support the health of everyone at camp.
-We will request all participants to limit their risk exposure and quarantine for 7 days prior to the start of camp.
+We will request all participants to limit their risk exposure prior to the start of camp.
 Families will be asked to document wellness through daily self-assessment.
-In addition we will request a negative PCR COVID test taken 5 days before arrival to camp.
-At Nashoba North we strongly believe in the principles supporting the conscious us of Nonpharmaceutical Interventions, NPIs at camp.
+In addition we will request a negative Antigen test taken 48 hours before arrival to camp.
+At Nashoba North we strongly believe in the principles supporting the conscious use of Nonpharmaceutical Interventions, NPIs at camp.
+Campers and staff riding in camp vehicles for hikes will be required to wear face coverings.

 Arrival to camp